 Curb ramps are necessary for people who use wheelchairs to access sidewalks and crosswalks, and are helpful to people pushing strollers or who may have difficulty stepping onto a raised curb.
 The Americans with Disabilities Act (ADA) requires the installation of curb ramps with all new sidewalk installations and retrofits.
-The ramp may be formed by drawing the sidewalk down to meet the street level, or alternately building up a ramp to meet the sidewalk.
+A curb ramp is a solid ramp graded down from the top surface of a sidewalk to the surface of the adjoining street.
 Per federal standards, detectable warnings (truncated domes) must be used to assist sightimpaired pedestrians in locating the curb ramp.